-2.2 Empirical Literature
+Empirical Literature

 The empirical literature demonstrates that a lot of research attempts to evaluate the impact of corporate governance on firm performance.
 There is a sizable and expanding body of studies on the various facets and contexts of corporate governance and how they affect the performance of firms.
-On the relationship between various indicators of corporate governance and firm performance, this research provides conflicting findings.
+The relationship between different measures of corporate governance and a firm's performance remains an area of debate among researchers.
+While some studies suggest a clear positive correlation between effective governance practices and improved financial outcomes, other research has produced conflicting results.
+Further analysis and study are needed to better understand the complex interplay between governance indicators and firm performance, and to identify strategies that can help companies optimize both.
 However, depending on whether the measuring purpose is to evaluate performance results or behavior, performance is a multi-dimensional construct that fluctuates (Akintonde, 2013).

 Osisioma Egbunike and Adeaga (2015) researched the impact of corporate governance on Nigerian deposit money banks' performance between 2006 and 2013.
 They discovered a strong relationship between deposit money bank performance and corporate governance proxy variables, as well as a positive and negative impact of these proxy variables on deposit money bank performance in Nigeria.

 Ahmed and Hamdan (2015) used a sample of 42 Bahraini financial companies that were listed on the Bahrain Stock Exchange between 2007 and 2011 to explore the effects of corporate governance characteristics on company performance in the Bahrain Stock Exchange.
-They discovered a strong relationship between Bahraini corporate governance and performance indicators such as return on assets and return on equity.
-Furthermore, their findings suggest the positive effects of corporate governance practices on the performance of the overall Bahrain Stock Exchange company.
+The researchers found that there was a significant correlation between corporate governance practices in Bahrain and key performance metrics, including return on assets and return on equity.
+Their analysis also indicated that effective governance was associated with improved overall performance for companies listed on the Bahrain Stock Exchange.
+These findings highlight the importance of sound governance practices in promoting financial success and sustainability, and suggest that companies that prioritize transparency, accountability, and ethical behavior may be better positioned to thrive in the long term.

 Udeh, Abiahu, and Tambou (2017) assessed the effect of board composition as a tool of corporate governance on return on capital used as a tool of firm financial performance in Nigeria Quoted Banks.
 Their findings show that the board's composition negatively affects Return on Capital Employed, albeit insignificantly.